 Email is not always the fastest way to contact legislators, they receive large amounts of email, but will get back to you.
 Also, many Tweet and use Facebook too.

-STEP 3 : Request that legislators write a letter of support to the Committee on Education supporting Dyslexia Screening Legislation.
+STEP 3 : Request that legislators write a letter of support to the Ways and Means Committee supporting Dyslexia Screening Legislation S.2443 and H.4394.
 If you would like help explaining why dyslexia legislation for early screening is valid, efficient, cost effective and important to our students please contact DDMA.
 We can help.
 Decoding Dyslexia MA currently supports all of the Dyslexia Screening Legislation listed here.
 Download and read them by clinking on the Bill Number.
-S.294S.313 H.330 and H.2872

-STEP 4 Urge your legislators to support Dyslexia Legislation.
+STEP 4 Talking points your legislators to support Dyslexia Legislation.

 You should take some time to say why this legislation matters to you, think ahead and plan what you might want to say.

-The purpose of this legislation is to screen students for earlier identification.
+The purpose of this legislation is allow DESE to create regulations for consistent reliable ability to screen students for earlier identification.

 Legislation is needed.
 If your school made if difficult or refused to accept dyslexia - share that important info.